ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ## IDE Choices

-Since Kotlin was made by Jetbrains, it's only really been supported in IntelliJ IDEA.
+Since Kotlin was made by JetBrains, it's only really been supported in IntelliJ IDEA.
 It's had an Eclipse plugin for a while, but it was basically unusable when I tested it.
 Recently, Jetbrains has been trying to fix this, and they've made great progress.
 There's a [Visual Studio Code extension](https://github.com/Kotlin/kotlin-lsp) that I haven't used much and also an extension for [Zed](https://zed.dev/extensions/kotlin) that works alright.
 I still use IDEA when I can,